rondlite/reaction-docs/website/versioned_docs/version-2.9.1/understanding-hydra-setup.md

 original_id: understanding-hydra-auth-setup
 ---

-As of version 2.0, Demand Cluster uses [ORY Hydra](https://github.com/ory/hydra) (Hydra), an OAuth 2.0 and Open ID Connect Provider, for authentication across the `reaction` and `example-storefront` apps.
+As of version 2.0, Demand Cluster uses [ORY Hydra](https://github.com/ory/hydra) (Hydra), an OAuth 2.0 and Open ID Connect Provider, for authentication across the `demand` and `example-storefront` apps.

 Hydra issues access, refresh, and ID Tokens, but does not offer user management (like user sign up, log in, password reset flows).
 Instead, Hydra uses redirects and a REST API to connect with an existing identity provider.

-The Reaction implementation sets up Hydra to use our existing Meteor application as the Identity provider.
+The demand implementation sets up Hydra to use our existing Meteor application as the Identity provider.
 This gives us the benefits of OAuth2 and OpenID Connect, while allowing us to use our existing user system.

-At a high level, when a user of the storefront logs in, the user is redirected from the storefront to Hydra, and then to the Identity provider, in this case, the Reaction API.
-When the authentication is complete on the Reaction app, Hydra handles the redirects between the Reaction app to the Storefront.
+At a high level, when a user of the storefront logs in, the user is redirected from the storefront to Hydra, and then to the Identity provider, in this case, the demand API.
+When the authentication is complete on the demand app, Hydra handles the redirects between the demand app to the Storefront.
 From the user interface perspective, the authentication process is seamless across the application.

 Read more about Hydra, OAuth2 and OpenID Connect on Hydra docs [here](https://www.ory.sh/docs/guides/master/hydra/).

-To get started with [`reaction-hydra`].
+To get started with [`demand-dra`].

 ## Setting up the client

-The [`reaction-hydra`] into Hydra.
+The [`demand-dra`] into Hydra.

 The [`example-storefront`].